 The platform’s development is coordinated with REV Ocean and Cognite.
 REV Ocean is a not-for-profit company created with one overarching purpose and ambition: To make the ocean healthy again.
 The core science programme of REV Ocean focusses on plastic pollution, climate change and unsustainable fishing.

-The technology company Cognite ia leading provider of structured and contextualized data that allows asset-intensive industries to gain value from digitalization.
+The technology company Cognite is a leading provider of structured and contextualized data that allows asset-intensive industries to gain value from digitalization.
 The ODP will be supervised by an international advisory board.

 Nina Jensen, CEO of REV Ocean, says: “The Ocean Data Platform will provide valuable knowledge of ocean challenges, opportunities and mysteries, and be central to ensuring one healthy ocean, which is our overarching mission”.